-Overweight means that you have extra body weight, and obesity means having a high amount of extra body fat.
+Overweight means that you have extra body weight.
+Obesity means having a high amount of extra body fat.
 Being overweight or obese raises your risk for health problems.
-These include coronary heart disease, type 2 diabetes, asthma, high cholesterol, osteoarthritis, high blood pressure, sleep apnea, and certain types of cancer.
+These include:

 Public health experts agree that overweight and obesity have reached epidemic proportions in this country and around the world.
-More than a third of U.S. adults are obese.
+More than one-third of U.S. adults are obese.
 People ages 60 and older are more likely to be obese than younger adults, according to the most recent data from the National Health and Nutrition Examination Survey.
 And the problem also affects children.
-Approximately 20%, of U.S. children and teens ages 2 to 19 are obese.
+Approximately 20% of U.S. children and teens ages 2 to 19 are obese.

 Overweight and obesity are different points on a scale that ranges from being underweight to being morbidly obese.
 Where you fit on this scale is determined by your body mass index (BMI).

 In general, a BMI from 20 to 24.9 in adults is considered ideal.
-A BMI of more than 25 is considered overweight.
-A person is considered obese if the BMI is greater than 30 and is considered to have morbid obesity if the BMI is 40 or greater.
+A BMI between 25 and 29.9 is considered overweight.
+A person is considered obese if the BMI is 30 or higher.

 In general, after the age of 50, a man’s weight tends to stay the same and often decreases slightly between ages 60 and 74.
 In contrast, a woman’s weight tends to increase until age 60, and then begins to decrease.